palominolabs/url-builder/README.md

-This library's goal is to make it easy to create valid, correctly encoded URL strings with a fluent API.
+Use this library to safely create valid, correctly encoded URL strings with a fluent API.

 # Example